Kinorhyncha: Anatomy

 The nervous system consists of a ventral nerve cord, with one ganglion in each segment, and an anterior nerve ring surrounding the pharynx.
 Smaller ganglia are also located in the lateral and dorsal portions of each segment, but do not form distinct cords.
 Some species have simple ocelli on the head, and all species have tiny bristles on the body to provide a sense of touch.

 Reproduction

 There are two sexes that look alike, although some sexual dimorphism in allometry has been reported.
 A pair of gonads are located in the mid-region of the trunk, and open to pores in the final segment.
 In most species, the sperm duct includes two or three spiny structures that presumably aid in copulation, although the details are unknown.
 Individual spermatozoa can reach a quarter of the total body length.
 The larvae are free-living, but little else is known of their reproductive process.
 After having laid an egg, the female packs it into a protective envelope of mud and organic material.
+There are six juvenile stages, during which segments are added and morphology is slightly modified.